Alethio36/mediastack/README.md

 Jellyfin admin, libraries enabled, every arr connected with its TRaSH profile); an initialised Seerr is never touched.

+## Watch state (WatchState)

+The `watchstate` profile runs [WatchState](https://github.com/arabcoders/watchstate): per-user play state, matched by metadata GUIDs rather than server-internal IDs, so it survives server rebuilds and library path changes.
+Use it to sync state between media servers (this stack's Jellyfin and any other Jellyfin/Plex/Emby you point it at) and to take portable play-state backups — its `/config` rides the stack's restore points.

+Backends are configured once in its UI (`https://watch.<your-domain>`): add each server with an API key, choose Import/Export per backend, and enable the scheduled tasks.
+Run exactly ONE instance per household — state lives here, and two instances means two divergent truths.

 ## Invites (Wizarr)

 Wizarr turns "set up my account" into a link.
 Its first run is a one-time